BrentIO/FireFly-Controller/ide_configuration.md

 ### **build.extra_flags**

 This configuration indicates the hardware product ID and is required.
 If it is not included, the compiler will trigger an error.
 Change the `32322211` value in the example shown above to match the actual hardware product ID.

+The hardware type must also be set for the Adafruit libraries to be configured correctly.
+Use `-DESP32` flag to set the hardware to ESP32.

+To prohibit the adafruit logo from being displayed, use `-DSSD1306_NO_SPLASH` to disable it from compiling.

 You must also include the parent directory of FireFly-Controller using the `-I/my/path/to/project/FireFly-Controller` parameter.
 The folder structure should look like this: